abraunegg/onedrive/docs/USAGE.md

 ```
 **Note:** The application will now use the older 'skilion' client identifier, however this may increase your chances of getting a OneDrive 429 error.

-**Note:** After changing the 'application_id' you will need to restart any 'onedrive' process you have running, and potentially issue a `--logout` to re-auth the client with this updated application ID.
+**Note:** After changing the 'application_id' you will need to restart any 'onedrive' process you have running, and potentially issue a `--reauth` to re-authenticate the client with this updated application ID.

 ### How to 'skip' directories from syncing?